TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/UsingSetting/Register.rst

 register variable `ulClass`.
 The first pages will have the class `col-left` and the pages following the spacer page will get the class `col-right`.

-:ts:`{register:variablename}` returns the "current" value of the variable `variablename`.
+:typoscript:`{register:variablename}` returns the "current" value of the variable `variablename`.
 A register stack can be like any TypoScript setup.

 .. code-block:: typoscript